 More than 90 percent of patients with colorectal cancer are in their 50s or older; the risk increases as you age.
 Preexisting conditions, such as Crohn’s disease or ulcerative colitis, or a genetic syndrome, including familial adenomatous polyposis or Lynch syndrome, may increase the risk of developing colon or rectal cancers.

-Doctors and nurses at The Portland Clinic encourage all of their patients to fill out personal and medical history forms with as much detail as possible for an accurate diagnosis of potential preexisting conditions that may form cancer.
+Our providers at The Portland Clinic encourage all of their patients to fill out personal and medical history forms with as much detail as possible for an accurate diagnosis of potential preexisting conditions that may form cancer.
 It’s important to speak with immediate family members to establish a comprehensive family history of disease to share with your physician.

 Protect yourself.
 Understand the symptoms.